alok/LeanTool/README.md

 which is then passed to the corresponding LLM.
 Has been tested to work with [OpenWebUI](https://openwebui.com/), a fully featured chat interface, and coding assistants [Continue](https://www.continue.dev/), [Cline](https://cline.bot/), and [Aider](https://aider.chat/).

+- `leanmcp.py` [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.
+This exports Lean (and plugins including load_sorry) as a [MCP tool](https://modelcontextprotocol.io/docs/concepts/tools), without the feedback loop.
+Works with apps that can utilize MCP servers.
+  Has been tested to work with [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview).

 ### Example Set Up with OpenWebUI